Technical and fundamental analysis in investment is essential because they seek to give the investor an edge to beat market developments.

 Technical analysis in investment is the name given to all the tools and actions that can be carried out to obtain information.
 That allows us to try to predict the behavior of the markets.

 This type of analysis aims to obtain the largest possible volume of data on any trend or movement that an asset, index, market, etc., may have by taking references from its historical quotations.

 It is a tool that can be applied to any market, such as the foreign exchange market, the stock market, indices, etc.

 Technical analysis is used when assessing investment decisions.
 Generally, it identifies signals about trends in the financial assets you want to trade.

-That can be done in different directions, from identifying trends running out of steam.
-That is activating, or that remains neutral.
+That can have different uses, such as identifying trends running out of steam, those that are activating, or that remain neutral.
 All of this allows you to gain an edge over the market to trade in favor of it by predicting its behavior.

 How is a technical analysis done?